vsubu1/TrainingUserAnalysis/README.md

 # TrainingUserAnalysis

 This project performs classification and prediction using machine learning algorithms for training users dataset.
-This project uses SQLite DB which is preloaded with the set of user training data.
+This project uses REST API using Flask and SQLite DB which is preloaded with the set of user training data.
 To Setup Project

     Download the repository